TABLE OF CONTENTS

 To log in, head to https://www.locally.com/station/login and sign in.

-When you're logged in, click the blue fly-out tab on the left hand side of the screen.
+When you're logged in, click the orange "Admin Dashboard" button at the top of the screen.
 This is where to go to access your store profile information.
 When you stay logged in, you'll see this tab on every page of locally.com, so you're always just one click away from accessing your account.

 You can provide as many users access to your locally.com account as you'd like.